bibledit/old/lib/demo/readme.txt

 ebible.org
 World English Bible (WEB)

-After updating the USFM files in this demo folder, the following steps are needed to fully integrate the updated data into Bibledit:
-* Run copyright.sh to update the copyright notices in the USFM files.
+After updating the USFM files in this demo folder, run script "copyright.sh" to update the copyright notices in the USFM files.
+This script inserts file "COPYING" at the top of each USFM file.
-* Update the imported Bible files in the samples folder, plus their search indices, by running ./generate in the root folder.

-Note: The file "COPYING" is important for the copyright notices and logic to add or remove them.